MaconHolliman/ChemDBAPI/README.md

-npm install
+"npm install"

-node .     (this starts the API)
+"node ."     (this starts the API)